alexemanuelol/rustplusplus/docs/full_list_features.md

 # Full list of Features

 * Receive notifications for In-Game Events
-    - `Cargo Ship` - When it spawns, despawns, how long before it enters egress stage, how many crates are on it and when they are looted.
+    - `Cargo Ship` - When it spawns, despawns, how long before it enters egress stage.
 How long time since it was last out. route-trace.
     - `Patrol Helicopter` - When it spawns, despawns or gets taken down.
 How long time since it was last out and how long since it was taken down. route-trace.
     - `Bradley APC` - When it gets destroyed, time left before it respawns, how long since it was last destroyed.
-    - `Locked Crate` - When it get's dropped at a monument or somewhere else and how long before it despawns as well as when it gets looted.
     - `Chinook 47` - When it enters map and when it leaves.
-    - `Oil Rigs` - When Oil Rig calls in Heavy Scientists and how long till the Locked Crate unlocks and when it gets looted, respawns or refreshes.
+    - `Oil Rigs` - When Oil Rig calls in Heavy Scientists and how long till the Locked Crate unlocks.
     - `Vending Machine` - Whenever a new Vending Machine appears on the map.
 * Control [Smart Switches](smart_devices.md#smart-switches) or Groups of Smart Switches via Discord or In-Game Team Chat.
     - Turn a Switch ON/OFF with a interaction button in Discord.